JimJammer88/Tennis/Report.md

 The actor network maps states to actions with the following simple architecture.

-* A fully connected layer with 256 dimension followed by Relu activation
+* Two fully connected layers with 64 dimension followed by Relu activation

 * An output layer to the action dimension follwed by tanh activation.

 The critic network maps the state-action space to a single value using the following architecture;

-* The 33 dimensional state is fed through a fully connected layer of 256 dimensions followed by Leaky Relu activation.
+* Two fully connected layers with 64 dimension followed by Relu activation

-* The 256 dimesional output is combined with the 4 dimensional action and fed into a fully connected layer of 256 dimeniosn followed by Leaky Reul activation.

-* A 128 dimensional fully connected layer followed by Leaky Relue

 * A 1 dimensional output layer.